sylchw/The-Basics-for-getting-settled-down/README.md

 1. Chase bank account
 - $200 free for new checking, $150 free for new savings.
 - Apply the first week you're here.
 Bring passport, DS2019, i94, Training plan and proof of address.
-- Call the nearest branch to make appointment before heading down. https://accounts.chase.com/raf/share/2564356552
+- Call the nearest branch to make an appointment before heading down as there's usually only 1 banker on staff. https://accounts.chase.com/raf/share/2564356552

 2. Discover IT credit OR Discover IT student credit